Node.js

 You can check the operation of the site application through the pm2 process manager:

-- Allow shell access for the site owner user: Users → select a user → enable the Shell access option → Save.
+Allow shell access for the site owner user: Users → select a user → check the Shell box in the Access section → click Save.

-- Connect to the server via ssh and log in with the account of the site owner:
+Connect to the server via ssh and log in as the site owner:

 su <username>